fedoco/apple-slicer/README.md

 ## How?

 In iTunes Connect go to *Payments & Financial Reports* and download your financial reports of the desired billing month into an appropriately named directory.
-For example, if you want your sales for January, 2016 to be split, download the financial reports for 2016/01 and move the resulting `*0116*.txt` into a directory named `0116`.
+For example, if you want your sales for September, 2014 to be split, download the financial reports for 2014/09 and move the resulting `*0914*.txt` into a directory named `0914`.

 Additionally, in order to display revenue in your local currency, the script needs the currency exchange rates and tax withholding amounts that were applicable at the time of the payment.
 They aren't included in the financial report files, but luckily iTunes Connect has them available for you in an extra file which can be downloaded by clicking on the small blue icon right above the *Estimated Earnings* column.